-- Media commit of data, that is, the modified data has been successfully written to the disk media, for example, the disk platter. - An immediate reply disk drive with battery-backed ondrive intermediate storage or uninterruptible power system (UPS). - 3.
+- Media commit of data, that is, the modified data has been successfully written to the disk media, for example, the disk platter. - 2.
+An immediate reply disk drive with battery-backed ondrive intermediate storage or uninterruptible power system (UPS). - 3.
 Server commit of data with battery-backed intermediate storage and recovery software. - 4.
-Cache commit with uninterruptible power system (UPS) and recovery software. - Stateid A 64-bit quantity returned by a server that uniquely defines the locking state granted by the server for a specific lock owner for a specific file.
+Cache commit with uninterruptible power system (UPS) and recovery software. - Stateid A 128-bit quantity returned by a server that uniquely defines the open and locking state provided by the server for a specific open or lock owner for a specific file.